Kris-B/nanoGALLERY/README.md

 <script type="text/javascript" src="jquery.nanogallery.js"></script>
 ```

-Note: If you specify a theme, the corresponding css file must also be included.
+Note: If you specify a theme, the corresponding css file must be included.

-### Example with images from a Flickr account

 * Create a container